bjango/Bjango-Templates/Help/Icon Sizes.md

 | 400×240 | 1× | Many places |

 Full specs for tvOS app icons can be found on [Apple’s developer site](https://developer.apple.com/tvos/human-interface-guidelines/icons-and-images/).-----
-### Apple Watch (watchOS)Screen pixel densities: 2× for the device, 2× and 3× for the app icons.
+### Apple Watch (watchOS)Screen pixel densities: 2× for the device, 2× and 3× for the app icons displayed on iPhones.
 Masked: Yes (to a circle).

 | Size in pixels | Pixel densities | Uses |